HL7/davinci-dtr/src/pagecontent/specification__behaviors__persisting_application_state.md

 The DTR application usage session binds this set of orders and patient to a particular user.
 When persisting application state, it is the responsibility of the DTR application to record the relationship between the orders, patient and user.

-The DTR application may be launched outside the context of a CRD request, at which point, it must be able to restore a usage session.
+The DTR application may be launched outside the context of a Coverage Requirements Discovery (CRD) request, at which point, it must be able to restore a usage session.
 This will be covered in detail in Section 4.4.8 - Launch outside of CRD

 #### Visibility of Usage Sessions to Other Users
 Depending on workflows within an organization, it may be desirable for one user to start a usage session, but for it to be completed by another user.
 Rules for which users of a DTR application should be authorized to see information on a particular set of patients are outside the scope of this implementation guide.